Job Mentoring Definition:

 Peer mentoring does not always require people of different ranks.
 People from the same rank (for example the employees) can form a supportive group to help each other.

-This supporting group does a group mentoring by discussing the current issues and challenges.
+This supporting group does group mentoring by discussing current issues and challenges.
 Based on the challenges, they provide strategic advice and information to each other.

 Peer mentoring not only increased the relationship of the employees but also help the company in being productive.

-Moreover, it also provides elasticity in of the group i.e. any employee of different rank can form a group of the similar level people and find a definite solution.
+Moreover, it also provides elasticity in the group i.e. any employee of different rank can form a group of similar level people and find a definite solution.